BasileBux/Kenzan/README.md

 I also implemented syntax highlighting using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).
 For, now there is only `c`, but I want to implement other languages I know when I have time.
 If you want to throw a quick pull request and implement syntax highlighting for a language you like, you are more than welcome to do so.
 (I find it pretty boring actually)

 > [!WARNING]
-> I put the [Geist mono](https://vercel.com/font) nerd font in the project to use as default font temporarily.
-I do not own this font and have nothing to do with it.
-I just like how it looks.

-> [!WARNING]
 > Unicode is not supported for now.
 I have solved my issue so it might come in the future but not yet.
 So if you type non-ascii characters, they will simply be ignored

+## Fallback font

+As fallback font, I chose the [Geist mono font](https://vercel.com/font).
+I do not own the font in any way.
+The font is licensed under the SIL Open Font License.
+For more information, you can find the font and license in the [/fonts/GeistMono/](https://github.com/BasileBux/Kenzan/blob/main/fonts/GeistMono/) folder.

 ### Supported language syntax highlighting